PhilippWoelfel/smartstart/README.md

 (Note that the information printed with options `-r` and `-s` filters out duplicate command specifications.)

 Report generation may take a few seconds, so a fresh report will only be generated once in a while, and then cached.
 The options `-r` and `-s` use that cached report unless it is too old.
-In particular, when smartstart executes commands, it will generate a report and cache it.
+In particular, when `smartstart.sh` executes commands, it will generate a report and cache it.
 When smartstart is asked to print a report (`-r`) or stats (`-s`), it uses the cached report, unless it is older than the maximum report age, which is 2 hours by default.
 The maximum report age can be changed using the `-m` option.
 The option `-g` allows to force the generation of a new report.